uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 year.
 This task is very hard to do with the standard double-click interface but is relatively simple using the terminal.

+If you are using SSH, connecting to a CS Linux server will directly open a terminal for you.

 If you are using a desktop environment (e.g., you are sitting in CSIL or you're using the Virtual Desktop), you can start a terminal by clicking on the Application icon (3x3 grid of dots) at the bottom left of